Pat Travers

-Patrick Henry Travers (born April 12, 1954) is a Canadian rock guitarist, keyboardist and singer who began his recording career in the mid-1970s.
+Patrick Henry Travers (born April 12, 1954) is a Canadian rock guitarist, singer and songwriter who began his recording career in the mid-1970s.

 Early life

-Travers was born and raised in Toronto, Canada.
+Travers was born and raised in Toronto.
 Soon after picking up the guitar at age 12, he saw Jimi Hendrix perform in Ottawa.
 Travers began playing in bands early in his teens; his first bands were the Music Machine (not to be confused with the Californian psychedelic/garage band of the same name), Red Hot, and Merge, which played in clubs in the Quebec area.